neoalienson/respond6/docker/README.md

 # Respond CMS Docker Image

 ## The docker image
-You can either pull the docker image from DockerHub or build it yourself from DockerFile locally
+You can have the image by either pulling from DockerHub or building it yourself from DockerFile locally.
+Update port forwarding in `-p 80:80` if required.

 ### Building from DockerFile